mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 ## How can I make my own dashboards?
 You can use [Py.Cafe](https://py.cafe/) to experiment with your own Vizro dashboards by dropping code onto a new project.

 If you need inspiration or a starting point, we make all our examples available for you to try out on Py.Cafe.
-In the documentation, look out for the "Edit live on Py.Cafe links" below the code snippets.
+Throughout our documentation, just follow the "**Run and edit this code in Py.Cafe**" link below the code snippets to open them in Py.Cafe.

 ## Where next?
 You are now ready to explore Vizro further, by working through the ["Explore Vizro" tutorial](explore-components.md) or by consulting the [how-to guides](../user-guides/dashboard.md).